trviph/saigon/content/en/posts/data-normalization.md

 The `phone_numbers` contains a comma-separated value of multiple phone numbers.
 This format is fine as long as we don't run any queries on it, but that is often not the case.
 Eventually, we would want to run a query to check, say, how many phone numbers started with `(+01)` or to check if a particular phone number is already taken.
 Making such queries is non-trivial often involving string matching or parsing.

 In addition, this format can lead to data redundancy.
 For instance, if the phone number is allowed to be shared between multiple users (accounts), the same phone number has to be stored in multiple places, making it redundant, taking up more spaces.
-Then, how can we improve this?
+Then, how can we normalize this?
 Let's see the table below.

 ```text
 -------------------------